AAA Fact Sheet

 Online Resources: TripTik Travel Planner and Travel Guides

 The interactive TripTik Travel Planner on AAA.com allows users to access detailed, interactive maps for a single location or create complete trip itineraries, with stopovers and driving times.
 Winter weather, historic congestion, scenic byways road detail and a route modification tool let the user fully customize the trip.

 The searchable Travel Guides on AAA.com feature detailed destination, attraction and event information online.
 Written by our team of travel editors, Travel Guides include key points of interest, AAA Picks, 3-day itineraries, walking tours and insider information from our team of hotel and restaurant inspectors.
 Hotel and restaurant listings provide Diamond Ratings, location information, pricing and descriptive details.

 Printed Materials: Guidebooks, Maps and Routings

 AAA publishes 33 regional TourBook guides covering the United States, Canada, Mexico and the Caribbean, available to members at AAA and CAA club offices.
 Listings include some 59,000 AAA Approved and Diamond Rated hotels and restaurants, 21,000 attractions, 20,000 events and 7,400 destinations.

 AAA’s GIS/Cartography department researches and produces more than 85 sheet maps, 800 TourBook guide maps and 900 strip maps used at AAA/CAA offices to create the traditional TripTik routings for members.
 AAA TourBook guides, sheet maps and strip maps are printed on paper certified by third-party standards for sustainably-managed forestry and production.

 AAA Retail Publications

 AAA publishes a variety of digital and printed retail travel products sold at AAA offices, online booksellers and in select bookstores.
 Popular publications include Traveling With Your Pet: The AAA PetBook®, which lists more than 14,000 places to stay and play including AAA Approved and Diamond Rated hotels.
 The AAA Road Atlas series provides reliable, up-to-date coverage of the United States, Canada and Mexico.
 Other retail titles include AAA Spiral Guides and AAA TravelBook guides for international destinations.

-AAA and CAA members receive discounts and benefits at more than 164,000 partner locations around the world.
-More than 5,000 local partners and 100 national brand partners participate in the savings program in the United States and Canada at more than 130,000 locations.
-AAA member savings topped $2 billion in 2009.
+AAA members receive discounts and benefits at more than 100,000 partner locations throughout the United States.
+More than 8,000 local partners and 80 national brands participate in the savings program in the United States.